DangNguyen254/Apply-LLM-in-JSS/README.md

 A full-stack, multi-user scheduling application where a Google Gemini LLM acts as a stateful orchestrator to manage, simulate, and solve complex manufacturing scenarios.

-*(Add a screenshot of your JavaFX application here, showing the Gantt chart, job list, and chat interface)*

 ---

 ## 🤖 Core Concept: The LLM as an Orchestrator